networknt/light-4j/docs/content/tutorials/discovery.md

 Also, we need service.json to inject several singleton implementations of Cluster, LoadBanlance, URL and Registry.
-Please note that the key in parameters is light-{serviceId} of your calling APIs
+Please note that the key in parameters is serviceId of your calling APIs

 ```